DaRiv94/fgr_dynamic_auth/README.md

 This is an FGR project.

-Im currently using the FGR Dynamic Auth Service in my [Kubernetes Demo](https://frankieriviera.com/portfolio/kubernetes-demo)!
+Im currently using the FGR Dynamic Authentication Service in my [Kubernetes Demo](https://frankieriviera.com/portfolio/kubernetes-demo)!

 Check out my [Online Portfolio](https://frankieriviera.com/portfolio) to see some of my other work!